-When we had an interview with JP Cuison he shared how he does his prints through screen printing and painting.
-We got so hooked up to printmaking that we decided to do another interview with a group of print makers from the Philippines.
-If you’re into printmaking, make sure to check out that interesting post.
-Since we’re featuring a group of printmakers soon, we’d like to let the internet know that printmaking is not yet dead, well not in the near future.
+When we interviewed JP Cuison, he shared how he does his prints through screen printing and painting.
+We got so hooked up to printmaking that we decided to do another interview with a group of printmakers from the Philippines.
+If you’re into printmaking, check out that exciting post.
+Since we’re featuring a group of printmakers soon, we’d like to inform the internet that printmaking is not yet dead well, not shortly.

-We’d like to point out that printmaking and printing are two different things.
-Printmaking involves the creation of artwork by printing it on paper or canvas which produces a different “Impression” in each piece.
-This makes each art piece produced through printmaking a unique piece of art, normally differentiated through a series of numbers.
-On the other hand, printing in general is the reproduction of text or image for varying purposes.
+We want to point out that printmaking and printing are two different things.
+Printmaking involves creating artwork on paper or canvas, which produces a distinct “Impression” in each piece.
+This makes each art piece produced through printmaking unique, normally differentiated through a series of numbers.
+On the other hand, printing generally is the reproduction of text or images for varying purposes.
 These can be for posterity, academic, or commercial purposes.

 The Beauty of Printmaking

-Printmaking has been around as early as the 4th century AD, it’s been used to reproduce religious manuscripts and artworks for distribution.
-Of course, as time went by, the use of printmaking has evolved from its documentary and preservation purposes to creating works of art, and may have influenced the development of other printing processes.
+Printmaking has been around as early as the 4th century AD, and it’s been used to reproduce religious manuscripts and artworks for distribution.
+Of course, as time went by, printmaking has evolved from its documentary and preservation purposes to creating works of art and may have influenced the development of other printing processes.

-Aside from documentation and posterity, the real value of printmaking today is its vintage appeal and the activity involved in the process of creating prints.
-Also, it’s obvious that we humans are experiential and perceptive creatures, who value experience and the feel of the world.
-An example can be seen through the hobbies that we form – collecting vintage items, appreciating art, eating food, etc. What makes printmaking beautiful is, more than the art and prints, the experience and the engagement of the artist’s senses to his work.
+Aside from documentation and posterity, the real value of printmaking today is its vintage appeal and the activity involved in creating prints.
+Also, it’s apparent that we humans are experiential and perceptive creatures who value experience and the feel of the world.
+An example can be seen through our hobbies – collecting vintage items, appreciating art, eating food, etc. What makes printmaking beautiful is, more than the art and prints, the experience and the engagement of the artist’s senses to his work.

-Since we’re up to the challenge of letting the internet know that printmaking is here to stay, we came up with a short list of why we think it’s going to be kept alive, here they are:
+Since we’re up to the challenge of letting the internet know that printmaking is here to stay, we came up with a short list of why we think it will be kept alive.
+Here they are:

 A Form of Non-Conformity

-Artists today explore different mediums of art – painting, typography, graphic design, etc. – and printmaking is among them.
-Because of the different processes in creating a print through printmaking, it’s possible for any aspiring artist to find his niche in it.
-It’s also worthy to note that graffiti and street artists use stencil in most of their work.
-This makes printmaking a primary tool for rebellious and non-conformist artists that wish to express themselves differently.
+Artists today explore different art mediums – painting, typography, graphic design, etc. – and printmaking is among them.
+Because of the other processes in creating a print through printmaking, any aspiring artist can find their niche in it.
+It’s also worth noting that graffiti and street artists use stencils in most of their work.
+This makes printmaking a primary tool for rebellious and non-conformist artists who wish to express themselves differently.

 (Source)